Irving Younger: Biography

 Younger was born in New York City and attended high school at the Bronx High School of Science, followed by undergraduate studies at Harvard University, from which he graduated in 1953.
 After serving for two years in the United States Army, Younger obtained his Juris Doctor degree from New York University Law School in 1958.
-He was married to Judith T. Younger (née Weintraub), who is also a lawyer and law professor.
+He was married to Judith T. Younger (née Weintraub), who was also a lawyer and law professor.

 After graduating from law school, Younger worked briefly as a litigation associate at the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison, before becoming an Assistant United States Attorney in the Southern District of New York.
 As an Assistant U.S. Attorney, Younger handled criminal trials and appeals.
 Younger's most famous case as a prosecutor was the trial of singer Pete Seeger for contempt of Congress after Seeger refused to answer questions about alleged Communist Party membership and activities.
 Seeger was convicted and sentenced to prison, but the Court of Appeals reversed the conviction on a technicality; Younger reports in his autobiography, Some of My Life, that he was not upset when that occurred.
 After several years in the U.S. Attorney's office, Younger opened a practice as a private defense lawyer, partnering with his wife and handling a wide variety of cases.

 In 1968, Younger was unexpectedly elected as a judge of the New York City Civil Court, a lower-level trial court, from a district in Manhattan, running on the Democratic, Liberal, and Conservative party lines.
 As a judge, Younger presided over both civil and criminal cases and authored more than a dozen published opinions.